 Central is a somewhat small town located in the state of South Carolina.
-With a population of 5,167 people and two constituent neighborhoods, Central is the 75th largest community in South Carolina.
+With a population of 5,345 people and four constituent neighborhoods, Central is the 77th largest community in South Carolina.

-The per capita income in Central in 2010 was $12,923, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $51,692 for a family of four.
-Central also has one of the higher rates of people living in poverty in the nation, with 40.36% of its population below the federal poverty line.
+The per capita income in Central in 2018 was $19,224, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $76,896 for a family of four.
+Central also has one of the higher rates of people living in poverty in the nation, with 36.87% of its population below the federal poverty line.

-Central is a somewhat ethnically-diverse town.
+Central is an extremely ethnically-diverse town.
 The people who call Central home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Central residents report their race to be White, followed by Black or African-American.
-Central also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.46% of the town’s residents.
-Important ancestries of people in Central include German, Irish, Scottish, and Italian.
+Important ancestries of people in Central include Italian, Irish, German, English, and Other Arab.

 The most common language spoken in Central is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Arabic.